NoorAldeenAbuShehadeh/CompanyWebapp/README.md

   - Backend
     - Firebase

- ## Deployment at AWS
+ ## Deployment

-  The live version of the website is deployed and can be accessed at: [CodeScape Solutions](https://nooraldeenabushehadeh.github.io/CompanyWebapp)
+  The live version of the website is deployed and can be accessed at: [CodeScape Solutions.](https://nooraldeenabushehadeh.github.io/CompanyWebapp)

 ## License